nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 ---
 title: "Hosting A Python Flask Note using AWS Services, Terraform, Github Action"
 date: 2025-03-07T07:54:28-08:00
-draft: true
+draft: false
 author: Nhat Vo
 ---

-During one of the conversation with a closed friend in Australia, I was inspired by Flask and the idea of using a lightweight webframework to build a web application.
-Thanks @terryduong for the inspiration and support through out this project.
+During one of the conversation with a closed friend in Australia, I was inspired by the idea of using a lightweight such as Flask as web framework to build a cloud application.
+Thanks @terryduong for the inspiration and support for this project.

 # Stage 0: Game plan
-The goal is too create a web application that allow my users to create login and take.
-I will host this app completely on AWS Cloud.
-This project has **6 Stages**.
+ I split this project into **4 Stages**.
 1. Stage 1: Creating the app
 2. Stage 2: Host locally
-3. Stage 3: Publish the app on AWS using AWS Console
+3. Stage 3: Hosting on AWS using Console
+4. Stage 4: Hosting on AWS using Terraform
 4. Stage 4: Automate the deployment using Terraform and Github Action
-5. Stage 5: Testing/Debugging
-6. Stage 6: Documentation and blogging

 There is a **Reference List** in the end of this page includes all the documents I read to through out this project.